Hashtag Web3 Logo

 Blockchains are isolated systems by design.
 Ethereum can't see Bitcoin transactions.
 Solana doesn't know Polygon's state.
 This isolation creates problems:

-Capital Inefficiency: Can't leverage your Bitcoin to borrow stablecoins on Ethereum without converting.
+• Capital Inefficiency: You can't use your Bitcoin to borrow stablecoins on Ethereum without converting.

 Bridges solve these problems by creating pathways between chains, enabling asset transfers and cross-chain communication.